Most of us know coffee drinkers, but then there are exclusive tea drinkers as well.

 For instance, green tea is considered to be a powerful, though sometimes controversial inclusion in your diet that can help fight back against cancer, type II diabetes, and cardiovascular disease.

-Chemical Processing Differences
+Differences in Chemical Processing

 So we know some of the biological differences between the two, but processing between the two different beverages are entirely different.